datarichard/shit-happens/Supplementary.md

 #### Comparative Impact on Cognitive vs Affective Wellbeing

-The table shows the comparative impact of each event arranged by *Z-*value from positive to negative such that events with a larger *cognitive* response have the highest (most positive) *Z*-value while events with a larger *affective* response have the smallest (most negative) *Z-*values.
+The table shows the comparative impact of each event arranged by *Z*-value from positive to negative such that events with a larger *cognitive* response have the highest (most positive) *Z*-value while events with a larger *affective* response have the smallest (most negative) *Z*-values.

 *Table S6.
 Differences between Cognitive and Affective Wellbeing*